 With nothing else to do while the others had class or work, Fesic watched vids.
 After the classes, he was joined by Zimzod and Aiden.
 Before everyone went to work or other pursuits, Rol decided to break out his mystery bottle and share it.
 While those who'd been there when he bought the bottle cringed a bit, Fesic happily volunteered to try a shot of it.
-When Zimzod said he was always up for alcohol, Terin added his shotglass to the ring too.
-When Jocelynn said she didn't want any, Zimzod chided her for not acting like a marine!
-Rol smiled and held up the bottle, inviting, "Come one, let's have some fun.
+Zimzod said he was always up for alcohol, and Terin added his shotglass to the ring too.
+Jocelynn said she didn't want any but Zimzod chided her for not acting like a marine!
+Rol smiled and held up the bottle, inviting, "Come on!
+Let's have some fun.
 Drink and throw up all over the place!"
 Jocelynn just shrugged and asked, "What could go wrong?"

 Despite the work she and Aali went back to as the drinking started, Emkir made sure they were kept lubricated until they decided to just set the tools aside and drink.
 So, when Jocelynn was the first of the crew to wake up, she felt the drinks from the night before.
-What made things worse was that she woke up in a compartment that wasn't her stateroom!
-Disoriented, it took her a few beats to realize she was in the ship's spare stateroom, because of the construction work going on in her stateroom.
+What made things worse was that she woke up in a compartment that wasn't her's!
+Disoriented, it took her a few beats to remember she was in the ship's spare stateroom, because of the construction work going on in her's.
 For a moment, Jocelynn even wondered if she were back aboard the Regina's Storm and the whole trip with the Knights had been a dream.
 After she recovered from her confusion, Jocelynn managed to get herself back to sleep.

-That didn't help Aiden as he saw what Rol had served and called, "FOOD!"
-Rol then said, "Not for you." and smiled as Zimzod and Aiden paused.
-Rol then continued, "You get the special plate."
-Aiden suffered a sudden bout of terror as he remembered Rol's special plate for Munarshu.
+That didn't help Aiden when he saw what Rol had served and called, "FOOD!"
+Rol then said, "Not for you." and smiled while Zimzod and Aiden paused.
+Rol continued, "You get the special plate."
+Aiden suffered a sudden bout of terror remembering Rol's special plate for Munarshu.
 Eventually, Rol gave up the joke and let Aiden eat while he watched the morning news and vids.
 Zimzod called over to Rol, saying the Kiovya would go well as a topping for pancakes.
 Rol agreed, and said they could always thin it out with some of the bourbon Zimzod had opened.
-All the while, Aiden suffered morning terrors as he imagined waking up some day to find Rol cooked pancakes and replaced the syrup with booze.
+All the while, Aiden suffered morning terrors imagining waking up some day to find Rol had cooked pancakes and replaced the syrup with booze.
 Finishing his food, Zimzod called the hospital and was again told Mikah could have no calls or visitors.
 When he asked her condition, he was told she was under treatment and responding.

 Terin had signed his contract of indentureship on the 300th of 1112.
 That meant he had a year and two days left on the contract.
 With that information, and Zimzod's permission, Fesic sat down to "create".
 He made a screen which looked like he'd posted an auction for the remaining year and two days of Terin's contract.
 Which, if sold, would mean he would have to leave the ship to work for the new owner.
 Fesic then got the others involved in the project.
 They first argued about what value the minimum bit would have started at and Fesic suggested they start at Cr 1.
 When someone said they should start it at MCr 20, Fesic said they couldn't let him think he was valuable.